 After all items for the cost report have been completed, the report is ready for verification.
-The summary verification screen shows the Total Reported Revenues and Total Reported Expenses entered into STAIRS.
-These figures should be checked against the preparer's work papers to assure that all intended non-Medicaid revenues and expenses have been entered.
+The summary verification web page shows the Total Reported Revenues and Total Reported Expenses entered into STAIRS.
+These figures should be checked against the preparer's work papers to assure that all intended non-HHSC revenues and expenses have been entered.